Finder’s Keeper – Part Seventeen

 Saoirse was having none of it.
 “Fine, don’t eat it.
-Just don’t drain all that Black Barrel without at least finishing the best part of that plate, mister.”
+Just don’t drain that Black Barrel without at least finishing the best part of those plates, mister.”

 The woman just grumbled, “Yanks.”
 She topped off my coffee and headed back into the kitchen.
 Once more, the dining room was mine.

 Damn.
 His daughter.
 Part of me wanted to finish the meal, turn round and chug back up the Strand.
 Surely all would be forgiven.
 I’d just chat with Vee and make the arrangements.
-I reached for the earbud to put it back in.
+My hand drifted toward the earpiece to put it back.

-Decision made, now I had to figure out an endgame for Louis.
+Decision made, now I just had to figure out an endgame for Louis.
 I had my passport, so getting out of Ireland would be relatively easy.
-It would just take a bite financially since I had to do it on my own dime.
-I wondered if I could do better by taking a ferry over to England and flying out of London, or maybe flying into the states on the east coast and then heading west on a domestic flight.
-Not having Vee to back me up was going to suck.
+It would take a bite financially since things were on my own dime from now on, but I’d set aside enough of a nest egg.
+Still, no need to splurge.
+I wondered if I could do better by taking a ferry over to England and flying out of London, or maybe flying back to the states on the east coast and then heading west on a domestic flight.
+I realized for the first time that not having Vee to back me up for the legwork was going to suck.

 The bacon was thick and crispy, the sausages plump, and the eggs must have come from very happy hens.
 I finished most of the food, even slathering the beans on toast before I knocked down the remaining frontline soldier from my whiskey flight.
-I was debating a call for reinforcements when someone slid into the booth opposite me and placed their hand over my shot glass.
+I ended my debate and was about to call for reinforcements when someone slid into the booth opposite me and placed their hand over my shot glass.

 “Really, Mr. Bricke.
 It’s not even ten o’clock.”

-I recognized the rings.
+I recognized the rings on the fingers.
 “Hello, Manny.
 I’d offer you a snootful, but that’s taboo for you, right?”

 Marwan Al Mansour sat across from me, his Burberry suit showing little effect of what had undoubtedly been an overnight jaunt halfway across the globe.
 Private jets do have their perks.
 He shook his head.
 “That’s true, but I’ve never been a perfect adherent to the laws of my faith.”

-The waitress raised an eyebrow as she arrived.
+The waitress raised an eyebrow as she brought over the pot.
 “So you brought a friend to help you nurse that bottle.
 Good choice.”